 Fraction Face-Off!/Super Solvers (FFO!/SS) is a proven small-group systematic, structured tutoring program designed to promote knowledge of fractions to 4th and 5th grade students.
 FFO!/SS emphasizes the three domains listed below:

 - Understanding fraction magnitude, including comparing, ordering, and placing fractions on number lines, and fraction equivalencies;

 - Fraction calculations, including an understanding of the operations and executing the operations;

 - Fraction word problems to contextualize fractions as numbers in everyday contexts and strengthen fraction magnitude understanding.

 Tutors are usually hired by school districts.
 Tutors may be full-time or may work part of the school day.
-Full-time tutors should be able to provide 9 30-minute sessions daily (18-36 children).
 Tutors usually tutor in person, but may also work remotely when in-person tutoring is not possible.

-FFO! is designed to promote fraction understanding for at-risk learners (students who have shown previous difficulty with mathematics) in the 4th grade.
+FFO!/SS is designed to promote fraction understanding for at-risk learners (students who have shown previous difficulty with mathematics) in the 4th and 5th grade.

-Tutoring sessions for FFO! are conducted 3 times a week for 35 minutes per session.
+Tutoring sessions for FFO!/SS are conducted 3 times a week for 35 minutes per session.

 Professional Development, Progress Monitoring, and Follow-up

 Fuchs Tutoring offers professional development support for school and district personnel to take on the role of (1) FFO!/SS tutors and (2) FFO!/SS coaches.
 Tutors implement the program directly with students.
 Coaches are matched with approximately 10 tutors each, and they support tutors through weekly observations with feedback and monthly group tutor meetings.
 For both roles, candidates complete a certification process and receive ongoing support from Fuchs Tutoring staff.